atzel-ov/LinearSystemsProject/README.md

 # Aircraft Dynamics Control

-This project contains 4 MATLAB scripts for analyzing a 4th order non-linear system, linearized about its equilibrium point.
+This project contains 4 MATLAB scripts for analyzing the longitudinal motion of an aircraft.
+The aircraft can be described by a 4th order non-linear system, linearized about its equilibrium point.

 PART A :
 Finding eigenvalues, simulating the time response and determining stability, observability and controllability.